PranavKohli24/PranavKohli24/README.md

 - 🎓 Final-year **B.Tech** student at **USAR, GGSIPU** - majoring in Computer Science and **AIML**

-- ✍🏻 Currently growing and learning **Full Stack Development**  and about **LLMs**
+- ✍🏻 Expanding my skills in **Full Stack Development**  and learning about how **LLMs** and context works under the hood.
--  Whether you've got a project, a role, or just want to connect, I'd love to hear from you [Contact](https://www.linkedin.com/in/pranav-kohli-987aa5226/)
+-  Whether you've got a project, a role, or just want to connect, I'd love to hear from you -[Contact](https://www.linkedin.com/in/pranav-kohli-987aa5226/)

 - ✉ Email: kohlipranav24@gmail.com or pranavkohli8@outlook.com
 - ☎️ Ring at: +91 8860271737 (mobile)